infrahq/infra/docs/reference/cli-reference.md

 #### Options

 ```
+      --client-email string    The email assigned to the Infra service client in Google
       --client-id string       OIDC client ID
       --client-secret string   OIDC client secret
+      --domain-admin string    The email of your Google workspace domain admin
       --kind string            The identity provider kind.
 One of 'oidc, okta, azure, or google' (default "oidc")
+      --private-key string     The private key used to make authenticated requests to Google's API
       --url string             Base URL of the domain of the OIDC identity provider (eg. acme.okta.com)
 ```